xbeat/Machine-Learning/README.md

 Data Leakage - The Silent Model Killer

 Data leakage occurs when information from outside the training dataset influences the model development process, leading to overoptimistic performance metrics and poor generalization.
 This fundamental mistake happens when features contain information about the target that wouldn't be available during real-world predictions.

+## Mastering Data Manipulation with Pandas for Machine Learning

+Data Loading and Basic Operations in Pandas

+Pandas provides efficient methods for loading data from various sources and performing basic operations.
+Understanding these fundamentals is crucial for any data manipulation task in machine learning pipelines.
+Let's explore loading CSV files and essential DataFrame operations.

 ## Building Neural Networks from Scratch in Python